woocommerce/woocommerce-rest-api-docs/source/includes/_coupons.md

 ## Delete A Coupon ##

-This API helps you delete a ticket.
+This API helps you delete a coupon.

 ### HTTP Request ###